2B or not 2B, a study of bottom-quark-philic semi-visible jets: SVJ with heavy flavour

-The signal samples, at $\sqrt{s}=13$ TeV are generated by using a $t$-channel simplified dark-matter model~\cite{dmsimp} in Madgraph5~\cite{Alwall:2014hca} matrix element (ME) generator, with and NNPDF2.3 LO PDF set~\cite{Skands:2014pea}, a mediator mass of 3000~GeV, and a dark-matter candidate mass of 10~GeV.
-Different \Rinv\ fractions result in somewhat different kinematics, so \Rinv\ values of 0.33 and 0.67 are studied.
-The MLM~\cite{Mangano:2006rw} jet matching scheme, with the matching parameter set to 100~GeV, is employed to generate the signal with up to two additional partons.
-In the HV module, as discussed above, only SM bottom quark is considered.
-The multijet and \ttbar proceses are generated with Pythia8.
+The signal samples, at center-of-mass of $\sqrt{s}=13$ TeV are generated by using a $t$-channel simplified dark-matter model~\cite{dmsimp} in Madgraph5~\cite{Alwall:2014hca} matrix element (ME) generator with up to two extra partons at the leading order.
+The NNPDF3.0LO~\cite{Ball:2014uwa} parton distribution function (PDF) set was used.
+A mediator mass of 3000~GeV was used, as it has not been excluded by the ATLAS $t$-channel search, but the general conclusions were seen to be valid for higher or lower mediator masses as well.
+The HV was used to shower the ME-level event and produce dark hadrons.
+The MLM~\cite{Mangano:2006rw} jet matching scheme, with the matching parameter set to 100~GeV, was employed.

+The mass of the dark quark was set to 10~GeV, the flavour-diagonal $\pi_{\mathrm{d}}$ and $\rho_{\mathrm{d}}$ meson masses were set to 20~GeV\ and 40~GeV\ respectively, and the off-diagonal $\pi_{\mathrm{d}}$ and $\rho_{\mathrm{d}}$ meson masses were set to 9.99~GeV\ and 19.99~GeV\ respectively.
+These choices are based on References~\cite{Cohen:2017pzm, Albouy:2022cin} and kinematic considerations for enabling the relevant decays as well as to allow for the helicity suppression condition.
+The general topology of the signal events shows negligible sensitivity to the chosen mass values.

+The branching fraction of unstable dark mesons decaying to stable dark mesons, \Rinv\, is a free parameter of the model.
+Different \Rinv\ fractions result in relatively different kinematics, so representative \Rinv\ values of 0.33 and 0.67 are studied.
+For HV scenarios, it is convenient to set the overall mass scale of dark hadrons using a non-perturbative definition of QCD confinement scale, and a rough estimate of dark confinement scale $\lambda_{\textrm{d}}$ can be obtained from lattice calculations as discussed in Ref.~\cite{Albouy:2022cin}.
+The $\lambda_{\textrm{d}}$ value was set to 6.5 GeV.
+The Pythia8 HV $\alpha_{\textrm{dark}}$ coupling was chosen to be running at one-loop.
+Another free parameter in the model is the strength of the coupling connecting the SM and DM sectors.
+The multijet and \ttbar processes are generated with Pythia8.
 As we are mostly concerned with the overall features, the lack of higher order matrix element in background simulation is not a concern.
-For these studies, the Rivet~\cite{Bierlich:2019rhm} analysis toolkit was used, with the Fastjet package~\cite{Cacciari:2011ma} for jet clustering.
+For these studies, the Rivet~\cite{Bierlich:2019rhm} analysis tool-kit was used, with the Fastjet package~\cite{Cacciari:2011ma} for jet clustering.